 Let’s be honest, coffee tables aren’t just for plonking your coffee cup on!
-Side tables can be where you keep your favourite magazine (hello!), fancy photography books or lovely smelling candles.
+These and side tables can be where you keep your favourite magazine (hello!), fancy photography books or lovely smelling candles.
 And, if you have children, they may be home to many more things!
-They come in an array of finishes, materials, heights, sizes and shapes including nesting tables or side tables, which you can choose according to the amount of space you have.
+They come in an array of colours, finishes, materials, heights, sizes and shapes including nesting tables or side tables, which you can choose according to the amount of space you have.
 If you’re wondering where to buy coffee tables in Singapore, here are some expert tips and advice on trends to help you on your way.

-Soul & Tables
+Soul & Tables – wooden coffee tables and more

 Coffee table advice – Jonathan Roelandts from Soul & Tables